-7.1 How is Income Risk Resolved over the Life Cycle?
+7.2 How is Income Risk Resolved over the Life Cycle?

 How much of the cross-sectional variance in lifetime income can we predict using information known at different ages?
 Already before birth, information on the parents can help us predict an individual's lifetime income through predicted future investments that parents will make as well as through the productivity of those investments.
-As the child is born and grows older, decisions are made and shocks are realized, thus increasing the extent to which lifetime income can be predicted.
+As the child is born and grows older, decisions are made, and shocks are realized, thus increasing the extent to which lifetime income can be predicted.

-We take as given the age-23 joint distribution of the state variables of the NCDS sample members, draw histories of shocks, and calculate optimal decisions for both NCDS sample members and their children.
+We estimate how uncertainty is resolved for agents starting from before birth.
+We take as given the age-23 joint distribution of the state variables of their parents.
+In particular, we take as given the age-23 joint distribution of the state variables of the NCDS sample members, draw histories of shocks, and calculate optimal decisions for both NCDS sample members and their children.
 This allows us to simulate lifetime outcomes for two generations.
-Next, we calculate the share of the variance in the childrens' lifetime income that can be predicted by the following variables that are known at each age: parental assets, wages, and education; the child's skill level, gender, education, and wages; and (once the child is 23) the education and wages of the child's spouse.
+Next, we calculate the share of the variance in the childrens' lifetime household income (including transfers) that can be predicted by the following variables that are known at each age: parental assets, wages, and education; the child's skill level, gender, education, and wages; and (once the child is 23) the education and wages of the child's spouse.
 This approach allows us to decompose the relative importance of (predictable) circumstances and choices; the remainder being explained by shocks.
 This builds upon the approach in Huggett et al. (2011), who calculate the share of lifetime income known to the individual at age 23, and Lee and Seshadri (2019), who calculate it before birth, at birth, and at age 24.
 By showing the amount of lifetime income variability known at multiple ages, we illustrate how this uncertainty is resolved with age and how it is resolved after marriage.
+This decomposition cannot be carried out without the model, as although the NCDS contains data on a single generation from birth to retirement, it does not contain this data for two generations.

 Our decomposition makes use of the law of total variance: a random variable can be written as the sum of its conditional mean plus the deviation from its conditional mean.
-As these two components are orthogonal, the total variance equals the sum of the variance in the conditional mean plus the variance around the conditional mean.
-We then divide the variance in the conditional mean of lifetime income by the total variance of lifetime income.
-We illustrate how uncertainty about three measures of household resources is resolved over the life cycle in Figure 5.
+As these two components are orthogonal, the total variance equals the sum of the variance in the conditional mean plus the variance around that mean.
+We then divide the variance in the conditional mean of lifetime income by the total variance.
+We illustrate how uncertainty about household income is resolved over the lifecycle in Figure 5.